nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `project -f n/DevEnable` Finds and lists all the projects whose `PROJECT_NAME` contains the word DevEnable.
 * `project -f n/DevEnable AB3` Finds and lists all the projects whose `PROJECT_NAME` contains the word DevEnable or AB3.
-* `project -f r/tp/F13` Finds and lists all the projects with `USERNAME/REPO_NAME` tp/F13.
+* `project -f r/tp/F13` Finds and lists all the projects with `REPOSITORY` tp/F13.
 * `project -f n/AB4 AB3 r/tp/F13` Finds and lists all the projects whose `PROJECT_NAME` contains the word AB4 or AB3
-  and with `USERNAME/REPO_NAME` tp/F13.
+  and with `REPOSITORY` tp/F13.

 ### Sorting all projects: `project -s`

-Sorts all projects in `ProjectList` based on a specified key.
+Sorts all projects based on a specified key.

 Format: `project -s [p/PROJECT_ID] [d/DEADLINE] [i/ISSUE_COUNT] [n/PROJECT_NAME]`